mcore1976/antispy-jammer/README.md

 UPDATE 20.02.2022
 I have managed to re-create original design with only : ATTINY85 chip + AD9833 signal generator + PAM8403 audio amplifier and set of transducers.
 The code "main6.c" and the script "compileattiny6" is prepared for this purpose, the diagram will be "arduino-mic-supresor-ultrasonic-v2-ATTINY85.png".
 Also relevant INO scripts and schematic of this re-created design are available for any other Arduino supporting SPI serial bus connectivity.
+For ARDUINO version please use diagrams "arduino-mic-supresor-ultrasonic-v2.png" and "arduino-mic-supresor-ultrasonic-v2-pro-mini.png"

 UPDATE 27.01.2022
 The difference to original programming is that together with random FREQUENCY shifting I am also using random PHASE shifting which gives better effectivenes for high-end phones despite the signal is a little bit audible..
 This is only valid for versions which use  AD9833 signal generator.